 Dump truck accidents are more likely to occur on state and county roads in Indiana.
-Driver related actions including unsafe lane changes, following too closely, unsafe backing and speeding account for many dump truck accidents.
+Driver-related actions including unsafe lane changes, following too closely, unsafe backing and speeding account for many dump truck accidents.

 Employers have a legal responsibility to ensure that the commercial drivers they employ have adequate training to perform their jobs safely.
-Employers are also required to perform regular safety inspections on fleet vehicles and maintain their dump trucks in safe operating condition.
+Employers are also required to perform regular safety inspections on fleet vehicles and maintain their dump trucks in safe operating conditions.

 Dump trucks have large blind spots, making it difficult for truck drivers to see vehicles or people on foot such as flaggers near a dump truck.
-Visibility around the truck is a common issue for dump truck driver and a contributing factor in many accidents.
+Visibility around the truck is a common issue for dump truck drivers and a contributing factor in many accidents.
 Drivers should remain alert and avoid distractions.
 A small oversight while driving a dump truck can lead to a serious accident.